5 Reasons Why Handwritten Notes Are Powerful

 Technology has become ubiquitous in our daily lives, with people sending hundreds of instant messages and corporate emails per day.
 PostGrid wrote an article titled “Direct Mail Statistics You Need to Know” and stated that, direct mail is a marketing channel that many marketers were hesitant to invest in, as they believed it would not yield the desired response rate.
 However, according to a study published in DMA Response Rate 2018, household mail had a significantly higher response rate at 9% compared to email, paid search, and social media, which were only at 1%.
 Digital communication is often devalued and quickly forgotten due to the overwhelming amount of messages that constantly flood our inboxes daily.
 Despite the world’s increasing paperless practices, there are still situations where a handwritten note can be more effective when communicating with donors or clients.

-1. Handwritten Notes are Intimate and Reflective
+1. What Makes Handwritten Letters are Intimate and Reflective?

 In this digital age, emails and texts have become the primary means of communication.
 They are quick and convenient, but often lack a personal touch.
 In contrast, a handwritten note conveys a sense of thoughtfulness and care that cannot be replicated by a digital message.
 When you take the time to put pen to paper, it shows that you value the recipient and the relationship you share.
 Whether it’s a thank-you note or a message of encouragement, a handwritten note can leave a lasting impression.
 While it may require more effort and resources, the appreciation received in return can be immeasurable.
 Next time you want to express your gratitude or show someone you care, consider putting your thoughts into a handwritten note.

-2. You Can’t Delete Handwritten Notes
+2. You Can’t Delete Handwritten notes

 One of the biggest advantages of a handwritten message is its permanence.
 Unlike an email or text message that can be deleted, a handwritten message can be kept as a cherished memento for years to come.
 It is something tangible that the recipient can hold onto and remember the sender by.
 Handwritten messages are also more engaging and easier to read than electronic messages.
 With electronic messages, it is common to skim over the content quickly, whereas with a handwritten message, the recipient is more likely to read it thoroughly.
 Handwritten notes don’t get sent to spam, quite the opposite, they’re opened first.